 Citizen science, participatory decision-making, environmental policy, biological monitoring

-Roger graduated from King’s College London in 2002, and has since worked in a number of corporate governance, finance and audit, and project management roles in the private and public sector.
-Roger is Prince2 and MSP qualified and has managed and supported a range of programmes and projects in a variety of functions.
+Roger graduated from King’s College London in 2002, and has since worked in corporate governance, finance and audit, and project and programme management roles in the private and public sector.
+Roger is a qualified Prince2 and MSP Practitioner and has managed and supported a range of programmes and projects in a variety of functions.

 et al., 2016, Surveying the citizen science landscape: an exploration of the design, delivery and impact of citizen science through the lens of the Open Air Laboratories (OPAL) programme, Bmc Ecology, Vol:16, ISSN:1472-6785, Pages:17-17